Blade of the Immortal: Film

 In 2017, the manga was adapted into a live action film, directed by Takashi Miike with the screenplay by Tetsuya Oishi and starring Takuya Kimura as Manji.

 Reception

+By February 2017, the manga had five million copies in circulation.
+By May 2019, it had over 7.5 million copies in circulation.

 Blade of the Immortal won the Excellence Prize at the first Japan Media Arts Festival in 1997; and the Will Eisner Comic Industry Award in 2000 for Best U.S. Edition of Foreign Material.

-The manga had 5 million copies in print as of February 2017.
+Manga authors Masashi Kishimoto and Tatsuki Fujimoto have mentioned the series as an influence on their works.